The Upstairs Hallway Mirror: From 1935 to House 173 - Part 2

 We're really getting there now.
 When last we met the mirror had been all prepped, taped off, sanded, cleaned up and ready for paint.
 Now it's time to make it look good, clean it up and hang it.
 Let's get into it.

 I guess there's not much to say about this phase.
 While I did sand the mirror frame, I didn't spend a lot of time on it so I chose a good primer.
-Probably a bit of overkill but I didn't want to take any chances so I have it a couple light coats.
+Probably a bit of overkill but I didn't want to take any chances so I gave it a couple light coats.

 Just as I was getting ready to put the first coat of paint on, I realized I should probably put the hardware on the back of the frame first.
 I decided to go with the French cleat system to hang this mirror.
 A French cleat hanger uses two interlocking, beveled pieces of metal (one mounted to the wall and one to the object) to securely hang items like mirrors, artwork, cabinets, or shelves.
-I've never used one so I'm a little anxious, but at the dame time... confident that it'll work just fine!
+I've never used one so I'm a little anxious, but at the same time... confident that it'll work just fine!
 The key though, was mounting the hardware so the mirror is level on the wall.
 We'll see how that came out shortly!

 Painting the mirror frame, while not difficult, came with a bit of a challenge.
 It started when I pulled out three cans of red paint from this collection of paints in the workshop: